Rockingham Hotel (Western Australia)

-The Rockingham Hotel is a historic hotel and pub in Rockingham, Western Australia, its origins dating back to 1886, when Rockingham was an important export location for Western Australian timber.
+The Rockingham Hotel, also known as the Rocky Hotel, was a historic hotel and pub in Rockingham, Western Australia, its origins dating back to 1886, when Rockingham was an important export location for Western Australian timber.

 The hotel was listed on the Western Australian State Register of Heritage Places in 2008 but de-listed in 2011.
 It remains on the City of Rockingham heritage list however.
+In 2023, demolition of the hotel and redevelopment of the site has been proposed and was ultimately approved.
+On 5 December 2024, the hotel and associated buildings of the Rockingham Hotel were demolished.

 History

 First surveyed in 1847, Rockingham did not see any major development until 1872, when a jetty was built to export jarrah timber from Jarrahdale through the Rockingham port.
 During its peak, from 1878 to 1883, Rockingham accounted for more than half of Western Australia's timber exports.
 By 1903, timber exports from Rockingham had ceased, and the town became a holiday destination.

 The location of the future Rockingham Hotel, Rockingham Town Lot 12, was acquired by Daniel Hymus in 1875.
 Hymus, like his wife Fanny Bell, came from one of the earliest settler families in the Rockingham area.

 Originally named the Port Hotel, it is believed to have been built by James Bell Junior, the brother of Fanny.
 The original building was single-story and made from timber.
 The new hotel was built on a slope, facing the sea, with steps leading up to the bar.

 The current building dates back to 1898, when Daniel and Fanny Hymus had a two-storey stone building constructed in front of the old one on what is now Kent Street.

 From 1918, the hotel was leased to L.D.
 Hicks, who renamed it to Peron Hotel, after the local Cape Peron.
 Reginald Harrison, owner of Perth's Criterion Hotel, purchased the hotel in 1922, after a period of decline for Rockingham following the port closure 18 years earlier.
 In the early post-war years, the Rockingham Hotel benefited from improved accessibility for tourists from Perth through the use of cars and from its distance from the city, which permitted it to remain open for drinking on Sundays, something banned in the city.